PakamGowtham/-Simple-To-Do-List-Application/README.md

 Note: Use the provided options by entering the respective numbers to perform the desired action.

 Enjoy managing your tasks with this to-do list application!
+This file lists the Python packages required to run the To-Do List Application.

+- No external packages are required for this basic to-do list application.
+- The application uses standard Python libraries.

+To run the application, ensure you have Python installed on your system